OK, sorry guys. I know May is over and so technically, International Month should be over too. But you know what?

 GOOD SONG #2 of theirs is Mahi, which you can listen to off their myspace.
 I love her voice on it, singing entirely in Arabic.
 It's got a nice groove to it.
 It's still electronica I guess, but not as Madonna-esque as Get It Right.

-I'm gonna have to go ahead and say I think
+I'm gonna have to go ahead and say I think she looks much classier than Yasmin. |

 Also from Lebanon, but in a totally other genre, we have Fairouz, who is arguably the most famous of all Lebanese singers.
 She is known as Fairouz (which means "turquoise" in Arabic, apparently) but her real name is Nouhad Wadi Haddad, and was born in Lebanon in 1935.
 She's a Christian (Catholic by birth, Greek Orthodox after her marriage) and is hugely popular in Lebanon and Syria.
 She started her singing career in the early '50's after attending a music conservatory and marrying into the Rahbani family, who worked at a radio station.
 She is still out and about performing at concerts around the world.
 Go her!